 - Around electrical equipment or wiring, such as your utility box or swimming pool equipment

 - Check trees near your garden if you’re being pestered during the day.
-Scout wasps often alert the nest to sources of food commonly found in gardens.
+Scout wasps often alert the nest to food sources commonly found in gardens.

 How to Remove a Nest